Automated Discovery of Operable Dynamics from Videos: Results

 The derivatives $\frac{\dd\mathbf{V}_t}{\dd t}$ of the resulting smooth neural state variables are well-defined, depending only on the current state $\mathbf{V}_t$.
 Thus, the second stage of our method aims to extract an accurate representation of the vector field $\hat{F}:\,\mathbb{R}^d\to\mathbb{R}^d$ such that:

 as shown in Figure~\ref{fig:pipeline}(c).
-We term this vector field as the system's neural state vector field, which was implemented as a neural network and trained to predict neural state variable trajectories by integrating Equation~\eqref{eq:vector_field}.
-For more details on the implementation and training of the neural state vector field, please refer to Methods~\ref{sec:method:vectorfield}.
+We term this vector field as the system's \emph{neural state vector field}, which was implemented as a neural network and trained to predict neural state variable trajectories by integrating Equation~\eqref{eq:vector_field}.
+For more details on the implementation and training of the neural state vector field, please refer to \nameref{sec:method:vectorfield} of \nameref{sec:methods}.
+We note that any insights into potential system properties from this learned $\hat{F}$ approximating the ground truth dynamics rely on the structural stability of the system and the adequate spatial temporal coverage of the video data.
+Rigorously speaking, analyses drawn from such approximated dynamics only serve as an initial guide for further evaluation.
+Further verification and analytical justification on the global dynamics are required to fully substantiate any derivable conclusions.

 Figure~\ref{fig:datasets}(b) shows trajectories of our discovered smooth neural state variables and the respective neural state vector fields for the four systems shown in Figure~\ref{fig:datasets}(a).
 For comparison, we also show in Figure~\ref{fig:datasets}(c) the trajectories and neural state vector fields for baseline neural state variables trained without applying our proposed constraints.
 We observe that smooth neural state variables demonstrate smoother trajectories and more coherent neural state vector fields.
 In contrast, the baseline neural state variables' trajectories are frequently disrupted by large jumps and their respective vector fields display abrupt variations.
 This representation consisting of smooth neural state variables and the neural state vector field forms the foundation for downstream scientific analysis demonstrated in the following sections.